kyracho/PitchPerfect/README.md

 A watchOS app with a simple but useful functionality.
 Available in the App Store now!

 Introducing Pitch Perfect Tuner – your ultimate companion for tuning on the go!
 Designed for musicians of all levels, this easy-to-use app plays every note of the chromatic scale with precision.
-Whether you're tuning a guitar, piano, or any other instrument, Pitch Perfect Tuner ensures your sound is always in harmony.
+Whether you're tuning a guitar, piano, or any other instrument, Pitch Perfect Tuner ensures your sound is always in perfect harmony.

 <img width="303" alt="app view" src="https://github.com/user-attachments/assets/86b089f8-9a27-4d3e-a731-79fd5c170175">